Yeri (singer): 2015–present: Red Velvet and solo activities

 On June 8, 2020, the first episode of Yeri's reality-variety show Yeri's Room aired on the YouTube channel Dum Dum Studio.
 New episodes premiered every Monday and Wednesday, with special clips uploaded every Friday.
 The guest in the first episode was Twice member Nayeon.
 On July 24, Yeri participated in the NCSOFT Fever 2020 Cool Summer Project and released a remake of "Woman On The Beach" by Cool as a collaboration with AB6IX Jeon Woong and Ravi.
 On August 7, the third song remake in the project, "Sorrow", was released.
 Yeri appeared in the music video along with Ravi and Kim Woo-seok.

 In February 2021, Yeri was cast in tvN's one-act drama Drama Stage in the episode "Mint Condition".
 On April 7, Yeri was cast as female lead of the web series Blue Birthday.
+In May 2023, Yeri was cast as female lead on Wavve web series Bitch X Rich.

+On April 4, 2025, SM Entertainment announced that its exclusive contract with Yeri had ended, but she will remain in Red Velvet and be involved in all future group activities.
+On May 1, Yeri signed a contract with Blitzway Entertainment as an actress.

 Other ventures

-Endorsement
+Endorsements

 Aside from endorsements with Red Velvet, in January 2020, Yeri released her own lipstick collection with make-up brand Notre Colette.
 In July 2020, AprilSkin Korea announced Yeri as their new exclusive brand model, noting that they selected Yeri for her "sensuous and trendy image" that matched well with their brand concept.